Raven-Isaac-Finch/Raven-Isaac-Finch/README.md

-# 👋 Hi, this is Raven
+# 👋 Hi, this is Batuhan aka Raven

 I am currently working on Front-End Development. <br>
 And soon will be a Full-Stack Web Developer! 🎨